 6. Try an Outdoor Adventure

-The vast landscape of Crete, which includes not only stunning beaches, but also high mountains (with a height average of 2400 meters), deep gorges, plateaus, valleys, rivers, lakes, and even waterfalls, is the perfect scenario to practice any kind of sport.
+The vast landscape of Crete is not only about (awesome) beaches!
+There are also many high mountains (with a height average of 2400 meters), deep gorges, plateaus, valleys, rivers, lakes, and even waterfalls.
+Crete offers the perfect scenario to practice any kind of sport.

 As expected, water sports are also popular, including kayaking, windsurfing, kite-surfing, scuba diving, snorkeling and more.

 It’s also possible to go horseback riding in different areas of the island.
-Those interested in softer experiences can get in touch with one of the many yoga associations on the island proposing yoga classes surrounded by some of the most beautiful landscapes of Crete.
+Those interested in softer experiences can get in touch with one of the many yoga associations for a class surrounded by some of the most beautiful landscapes of Crete.

 The island perfect place to sample the healthiest diet that’s out there.
 Seasonal, simple products, fresh fruit, abundant greens, pulses, bread, cheese, and yogurt… but also a reduced amount of animal protein and a bounteous quantity of extra virgin olive oil give shape to the Cretan diet.